Generative Perception of Shape and Material from Differential Motion: Introduction

-We train our model from scratch on short, synthetically rendered object-motion videos, and we find it exhibits several desirable perceptual capabilities: (\emph{i}) it achieves competitive results on existing static-image shape or material benchmarks; (\emph{ii}) it has an emergent ability to generate plausible multimodal samples when the input is ambiguous, such as the classic convex/concave ambiguity or the trivial postcard solution (see Figure~\ref{fig:setup_figure}); and crucially, (\emph{iii}) it makes effective use of differential object motion to resolve perceptual ambiguities, improving its prediction accuracy when additional frames become available (see Figure~\ref{fig:motion_pca}).
+We train our model from scratch on short synthetic videos of moving and static objects, and we find that it generalizes to captured images and videos while exhibiting several desirable perceptual capabilities: (\emph{i}) it achieves competitive results on existing static-image shape and material benchmarks; (\emph{ii}) it exhibits an emergent ability to generate plausible multimodal samples when the input is ambiguous, such as the classic convex/concave ambiguity or the trivial postcard solution (see Figure~\ref{fig:setup_figure}); and crucially, (\emph{iii}) it makes effective use of differential object motion to resolve perceptual ambiguities, improving prediction accuracy when additional motion frames are available.

-The generative perception paradigm provides a way to explore how vision systems operate under uncertainty.
-Our work takes an early step in this direction by bridging from one image to multiple images of differential motion, and by estimating shape and material together.
-We hope this opens new directions for cognitive modeling and embodied AI systems that aim to emulate human perception.
+Generative perception is a framework for understanding how vision systems can operate under inherent ambiguity.
+Our work advances this framework by extending from static images to motion videos, and by estimating shape and material together.
+We hope this opens new directions for cognitive modeling, and for embodied AI systems that aim to emulate human perception.